Product Junkie? The Afrominimalist Shares 5 Tips to Declutter Your Bathroom

 4. Organize It.
 Once you see what you have, now you can decide the best way to organize everything.
 Renae has drawer space in her bathroom so we used separators to maximize the space and keep things tidy.

 5. Keep It Clean.
 Keep It Neat.
 Depending on your pace, clean and re-organize your drawers, cabinets, and counterspace on a weekly or bi-weekly basis.

 For more tips on embracing a minimalist lifestyle, visit my blog The Afro Minimalist and follow me on Instagram @afrominimalist.

-As a New York City beauty PR strategist, Renae Bluitt created "In Her Shoes" to empower and enlighten women committed to realizing their dreams.
+As a New York City storyteller, filmmaker, digital content creator, and PR strategist, Renae Bluitt created "In Her Shoes" to empower and enlighten women committed to realizing their dreams.